Crest Westwood Theatre

 THE LATEST NEWS

-The Crest Westwood is for sale and is listed for just under $6 million.
+The Crest Westwood was listed for just under $6 million.
 According to the listing agents, there have been a few interested parties.
 The only one that has been made public is The Actors Hall of Fame, a non-profit organization dedicated to restoring dramatic arts education in schools everywhere.
 They had submitted a Letter of Intent and made an offer, but no agreement was reached and the AHoF has withdrawn their offer.
 LAHTF is consulting with the AHoF in hopes of finding a venue where they can screen classic movies and special events that can be live streamed to countries around the world.
-We will also continue trying to find a good buyer for the Crest Westwood so that it can remain a theatre.

 The Crest Westwood opened as the 500-seat UCLAN Theatre in late 1940, and was built with a stage for live performance in addition to movie screenings.
 Frances Seymour Fonda, wife of Henry and mother of Jane and Peter, financed the theatre.
 Architect Arthur W. Hawes, also known for designing the Hollywood Reporter Building, designed the Crest in an austere Art Deco & Moderne style.